boveus/hyrax-wiki/Using-Resque-with-Hyrax.md

 root     8653  8416  0 00:08 ?
 00:00:01 resque-1.25.2: Waiting for *
 ```

 If you see multiple resque-pool-master processes running, kill all of them and all of their child processes as well.
 Start resque-pool again.
 You should only have one resque-pool-master process running.
 But you may have multiple worker processes running.

 If resque or resque-pool fails to start with the error:
 ```
 LoadError: No such file to load -- curation_concerns/actors/generic_work_actor
 ```
-you have not correctly modified your Sufia app to use Resque as a back-end.
+you have not correctly modified your Hyrax app to use Resque as a back-end.
 See [Code Changes: Install Resque](##Code-Changes:-Install-Resque) for more information.